Exploring Deception Pass State Park With A Fishing Rod

 The most popular areas to fish at Deception Pass State Park are at North Beach and West Beach.
 West Beach is more exposed to the westerly winds coming from the Straits, but offers easy access.
 The parking lot is right next to the beach, making this a pefect option with mobiliy issues or young ones.
 North Beach faces the pass itself, and is a short hike from the parking area.
 Washington State Parks did a great job making sure that you can easily find these beaches, there are signs guiding you from the park entrance to your prefered beach.

 Coho (Silver) Salmon migrate back in great numbers to the Skagit River.
-Washington state estimates for the 2011 return of Coho Salmon to the Skagit River was just over 150,000 fish.
+Washington state estimates for the return of Coho Salmon to the Skagit River is usually in the tens of thousands.
 The great majority of those salmon navigate through Deception Pass to make it to their natal river.
 The highest catches of Coho at Deception Pass occur in August and September.

 Pink (Humpy) salmon only return on odd-numbered years, but they are worth the wait.
 The abundance offsets the fact we only get one shot every two years.
 Humpies flood into Puget Sound by the millions.
 At times the beaches of Deception Pass State Park are wall to wall anglers, but everyone is catching!